German Christmas Traditions- Celebrate a German Christmas Anywhere

 Christmas Markets in Germany have a special magic…

 You may not be able to visit one in Germany this year, but there are plenty of German-style Christmas Markets in the USA and Canada

 Christmas Markets have been a fixture in Germany for hundreds of years!
 Learn more about them here..

 German Christmas Eve Tradition

 There was a special feeling on Christmas Eve.
-We would come in from Church Services, and we girls would have to wait outside while my parents went to see if der Weinachtsman (Santa) had arrived.
+We would come in from Church Services, and we girls would have to wait outside while my parents went to see if das Christkind (der Weinachtsman in other houses) had arrived.
 Then we would be brought in to the living room, the only lights would come from the Christmas Tree and candles that were lit around the room.
 Under the tree were presents.
 The pyramids would be spinning.
 My father would have put German Christmas music on the record player, and we would all sing.
 My sister and I would be vibrating just a bit with anticipation.

 Finally, we would sing “Stille Nacht, Heilige Nacht“, and as the song ended, there was a moment of calm.
 We would all kiss and wish each other a Frohe Weinachten… and then there were presents, warm drinks, treats and laughter.